-- Providing information to the Secretary of State and LA about any exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age excluded on a fixed-term basis. - Considering parents' representations about exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where an exclusion would result in a pupil missing a public examination or test, considering the exclusion before this date. - Considering whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Adhering to its responsibilities to consider the reinstatement of pupils. - Considering the interests and circumstances of the excluded pupil, including the circumstances in which they were excluded, and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to an exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference. - Notifying the pupil's parents, the headteacher and LA of its decision and the reasons for it, without delay. - Where appropriate, informing parents of where to apply for an independent review panel. - Informing parents of relevant sources of information. - Ensuring a pupil's name is removed from the school admissions register, where appropriate. - Reconvening within 10 school days to reconsider reinstatement of a pupil where directed to do so by the exclusions review panel.
+- Providing information to the Secretary of State and LA about any suspension/exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age excluded on a fixed-term basis. - Considering parents' representations about suspension/exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where a suspension/exclusion would result in a pupil missing a public examination or test, considering the suspension/exclusion before this date. - Considering whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Adhering to its responsibilities to consider the reinstatement of pupils. - Considering the interests and circumstances of the excluded pupil, including the circumstances in which they were excluded, and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to a suspension/exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference. - Notifying the pupil's parents, the headteacher and LA of its decision and the reasons for it, without delay.

+- Where appropriate, informing parents of where to apply for an independent review panel. - Informing parents of relevant sources of information. - Ensuring a pupil's name is removed from the school admissions register, where appropriate. - Reconvening within 10 school days to reconsider reinstatement of a pupil where directed to do so by the suspension/exclusions review panel. - Using data to evaluate the school's practices regarding intervention, suspension and exclusion

-4.3 clerk to the exclusions review panel is responsible for:
+4.3 clerk to the suspension/exclusions review panel is responsible for: